Fantom-Factory/afIoc/readme.md

 ]
 ```

 Not every piece of configuration needs an ID.
-If one isn't provided IoC makes up it's own unique ID for the config.
+If one isn't provided IoC makes up its own unique ID for the config.
 But as nobody knows what that ID is, other config can't then be ordered before or after it - obviously!

 Note that configuration IDs are also used for overriding / removing contributions.
 See [Configuration Overrides](#overridingConfig) for details.